jazz-community/work-item-command-line/README.md

 The import and export capabilities of the Work Item Command Line have some special behavior that are not obvious.
 Here a summary of those topics.

+### Import Modes

+By default, the WCL RTC import expects attribute data in a form that is compatible to the parameter it uses in the command line parameters.
+The format deviates from the export/import format of the built in CSV operations for EWM.
+It is possible to use the switch **/asrtceclipse** for the import.
+WCL tries to mimic importing the built in CSV format.
+Due to complexity of parsing not all data can be imported.

 ### Export Modes

 By default, the WCL RTC Export exports the attribute data in a format that is compatile with the WCL work item operations.
-It is possible to use the switch /asrtceclipse for the export.
-In this mode attachments are not downloaded and the attachment information is provided similar to the built in CSV export.
+The format deviates from the export/import format of the built in CSV operations for EWM.
+It is possible to use the switch **/asrtceclipse** for the export.
+This format mimics the built in CSV format.
+In this mode attachments are not downloaded and the attachment information is provided similar to the built in CSV format.

 ### Attachments